RakhithJK/dotnet-vscode-csharp-wiki/Installing-Beta-Releases.md

 3. Locate the `.vsix` file you download and click "Open".
 4. Visual Studio Code will prompt you to restart to enable the extension.
 Click "Restart" to confirm.

+#### Cleanup steps

+Eventually an official version of the C# extension will be released with the same version number as the beta.
+Be sure to uninstall your beta release at that time and reinstall the official version.